Kidney Cancer UK and Kidney Cancer Scotland are pleased to be able to offer the UK’s first dedicated free Kidney Cancer Counselling service.

 - Emotional or relationship difficulties brought about by illness or treatments

-- The stress of adjusting to new treatments
+- The stress of adjusting to new treatments and side-effects

 - Sexual difficulties